 The argument that a claim for compensatory damages is a prerequisite for an award of nominal damages also rests on the flawed premise that nominal damages are purely symbolic, a mere judicial token that provides no actual benefit to the plaintiff.
 That contention is not without some support.
 But this view is against the weight of the history discussed above, and we have already expressly rejected it.
 Despite being small, nominal damages are certainly concrete.
 The dissent says that "an award of nominal damages does not change [a plaintiff's] status or condition at all."
-But we have already held that a person who is awarded nominal damages receives "relief on the merits of his claim" and "may demand payment for nominal damages no less than he may demand payment for millions of dollars in compensatory damages."
+But we have already held that a person who is awarded nominal damages receives "relief on the merits of his claim" and "may demand payment for nominal damages."
 Because nominal damages are in fact damages paid to the plaintiff, they "affec[t] the behavior of the defendant towards the plaintiff" and thus independently provide redress.
 True, a single dollar often cannot provide full redress, but the ability "to effectuate a partial remedy" satisfies the redressability requirement.